I love being able to fix problems myself and then share the success story with others. We are living in the DIY generation!

-Yard Depressions and Water Retention
+How to Get Rid of Yard Depressions and Water Retention

 There is the "fill dirt" option, which means hauling in a couple of truckloads of dirt, depositing it in the middle of the yard and distributing it evenly.
 I struggle with this one because I think that's really only shifting the problem.
 In fact, our trouble may have started because a neighbor did some landscaping that resulted in an elevation of their property, causing rainwater to flow onto ours.
 I'm concerned that raising our backyard may cause the same problem for yet another neighbor.
 Either that or an H2O see-saw would be created with the neighbor who raised his property in the first place.
 Before you know it, we'd both be living on hills!

 Another option would be digging a drain and installing industrial-grade piping to funnel standing water out of the backyard and into the sewer system.
 This is a viable option, but one that will take some time and a considerable amount of money.

 I am going to focus on a quick solution that works in both the short and long term, is very simple, and extremely inexpensive.
-I am going to show you a fast and easy method for draining your patio, yard, or basement should flooding or pooling occur.
+I am going to show you a fast and easy method for draining your patio, yard, or basement, should flooding or pooling occur.

-What You Need:
+What You Need

 - The Wayne Submersible Pump

-- A garden hose (make sure the length is project appropriate)
+- A garden hose (make sure the length is project-appropriate)

 - A flooded area

 Step 4: Remove Debris

 What Happens If Water Flow Stops Prematurely?

-Additional Tips/Safety Advice
+Additional Tips and Safety Advice

 - It is possible to actually place the pump out in the yard.
-If placed on top of a small, flat platform the pump will actually pump all the water wherever you direct the hose attached to it.
+If placed on top of a small, flat platform, the pump will actually pump all the water wherever you direct the hose attached to it.
 The appropriate direction would be out into the street and into the sewer system as opposed to the neighbors yard.

 - A word of CAUTION: Placing the pump in the yard as opposed to the way you see it used in my photos and home video will require an extension cord.
 This could be DANGEROUS as it channels electricity in extremely close proximity to water; water you would most likely be wading through.